yo-yo-yo-jbo/anti_debugging_intro/README.md

 - [CheckRemoteDebuggerPresent](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-checkremotedebuggerpresent) - similar to `IsDebuggerPresent` but implemented a bit differently.
 - [OutputDebugString](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-outputdebugstringa) yields result (in `rax`) differently - if a debugger is present it'd be non-zero, otherwise it will not change `rax`.
 - [NtQueryInformationProcess](https://learn.microsoft.com/en-us/windows/win32/api/winternl/nf-winternl-ntqueryinformationprocess) can be invoked on self-process and retrieve the `PEB` (with the `ProcessBasicInformation` information class) or even indicate debug ports (with the `ProcessDebugPort` information class).

+Additionally, there are tricks that are more indirect - for example, checking the time that it takes to run instructions:
+- [GetLocalTime](https://learn.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-getlocaltime), [GetSystemTime](https://learn.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-getsystemtime), [GetTickCount](https://learn.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-gettickcount) and others can be used twice - one to take a start time and one to take a finishing time.
+This will give us a `time delta` - if it's greater than a certain value then it's possible our payload is being debugged.
+- The Intel `rdtsc` and `rdpmc` instructions can retrieve timestamps, and can be used just like those timing-based APIs.
+- [QueryPerformanceCounter](https://learn.microsoft.com/en-us/windows/win32/api/profileapi/nf-profileapi-queryperformancecounter) can indicate timing differences as well.